 Initial (Base) Term.

-The Base Term for QA Services includes a two (2)-month Transition-In period plus six (6) years, for a total of six (6) years and two (2) months.
+The Initial or Base Term for QA Services includes a two (2)-month Transition-In period plus six (6) years, for a total of six (6) years and two (2) months.

 Extended Term.

 This Agreement may be extended for up to four (4) additional years in one (1)-year increments at the discretion of the Consortium.
 The total contract term, if all extensions are exercised, would be ten (10) years and two (2) months.